frlan/blankspot/README.md

 License
 -------

-The software is distributed under terms of AGPL.
-Please check LICENSE for details.
+The software is distributed under terms of AGPLv3+.
+Please check COPYING for details.